tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/vpn_connection.html.markdown

 * `ipsec_pfs_dh_group` - (Optional, String) PFS DH group.
 Valid value: `GROUP1`, `GROUP2`, `GROUP5`, `GROUP14`, `GROUP24`, `NULL`.
 Default value is `NULL`.
 * `ipsec_sa_lifetime_seconds` - (Optional, Int) SA lifetime of the IPSEC operation specification, unit is second.
 Valid value ranges: [180~604800].
 Default value is 3600 seconds.
 * `ipsec_sa_lifetime_traffic` - (Optional, Int) SA lifetime of the IPSEC operation specification, unit is KB.
 The value should not be less then 2560.
 Default value is 1843200.
+* `route_type` - (Optional, String, ForceNew) Route type of the VPN connection.
+Valid value: `STATIC`, `StaticRoute`, `Policy`.
+* `security_group_policy` - (Optional, Set) SPD policy group, for example: {"10.0.0.5/24":["172.123.10.5/16"]}, 10.0.0.5/24 is the vpc intranet segment, and 172.123.10.5/16 is the IDC network segment.
+Users specify which network segments in the VPC can communicate with which network segments in your IDC.
 * `tags` - (Optional, Map) A list of tags used to associate different resources.
 * `vpc_id` - (Optional, String, ForceNew) ID of the VPC.
 Required if vpn gateway is not in `CCN` type, and doesn't make sense for `CCN` vpn gateway.